 Key aspects of developing corporate culture

-In a practical sense, building and nurturing a healthy corporate culture can call for a range of steps from drafting an inspiring mission statement through to developing a reputation as a good corporate citizen through social responsibility initiatives.
+In a practical sense, building and nurturing a healthy working environment can call for a range of steps from drafting an inspiring mission statement through to developing a reputation as a good corporate citizen through social responsibility initiatives.
 Here are a few steps that can help you get started:

 Businesses are increasingly expected to play a leading role in social and environmental change.
 And while a well-considered program of corporate social responsibility can come with costs, it can also deliver valuable, and measurable benefits to an organisation.